-For debt securities at fair value through CI, the loss allowance is charged to income, and is recognized in CI.
+In the case of debt instruments at fair value through comprehensive income, the loss allowance must be recognized before incorporating the change in fair value, charged to income, and is recognized in CI.

 Write-off

 The gross carrying amount of a financial asset is written off (partially or completely) to the extent that there is no realistic possibility of recovery.
 The Institution makes an assessment regarding the time and amount of the cancellation based on whether there is a reasonable expectation of recovery.
 However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Institution's procedures for recovery of amounts due.